istopwg/ippsample/README.md

 - `INSTALL.md`: Detailed build instructions
 - `PI.md`: How to build ippsample for various Raspberry Pi boards
 - `SCRIPTING.md`: How to use the ippserver REST API
+- `SECURITY.md`: The security policy for this project
 - `TESTING.md`: How to test ippserver with the sample configuration under the `test` subdirectory
 - `man/*`: Man pages for each of the ippsample programs in nroff and HTML